Support & Help

 Pronunciation of 'Ribonucleic acid'

-Ribonucleic acid (RNA) is a molecule essential for various biological roles, including coding, decoding, regulation, and expression of genes.
-It is pronounced as 'raɪboʊˌnjuːkleɪɪk ˈæsɪd' in English (en-US).
+Ribonucleic acid, commonly abbreviated as RNA, is a molecule essential for various biological roles, including coding, decoding, regulation, and expression of genes.

 Word Origin